bascnonymous/basc0005/readme.txt

 Unfortunately, the data on student population exceeds the upload size for GitHub, and such the reader is referred to the HESA website.
+For the code to work, these must be uploaded into the /data/hesa_unedited folder.